shuai-yang/ping-pong-client-and-server/README.md

 - Understand synchronization concept with example.
 - Understand why this is an "Multithreaded Server, Singlethreaded client" example.
 - Understand how the object/information is passed/exchanged between server and client

-Note: The screenshot of sample output clearly tells me what I am expected to achieve.
-It would be even better to have more sample outputs including both simple and complicated cases (multiple games are played simultaneously).